A Practical Survey on Faster and Lighter Transformers: Conclusion

 \section{Conclusion}

-Transformers have quickly become the de facto model for processing sequences, achieving state-of-the-art in most natural language processing tasks at the cost of quadratic complexity.
-As a result, researchers have leveraged numerous techniques to mitigate this computational burden.
-In this survey, we investigated the popular methods to make Transformers lighter and faster, and we discussed their strengths and limitations.
-Our goal is to help researchers and practitioners determine adequate approaches and ultimately design efficient models that best suit their resources while achieving the expected performance.
-Additionally, we highlighted promising future research directions for this exciting architecture.
-Finally, we discussed the great impacts of Transformers, including improving the state-of-the-art, extending the range of applications, increasing the equity between researchers, and potentially reducing the environmental impact.
+Transformers have quickly become the de facto model for processing sequences, notably achieving state-of-the-art in most natural language processing tasks at the cost of quadratic complexity.
+As a result, researchers have leveraged numerous techniques to mitigate this memory and computational burden.
+This survey investigated popular general methods to make neural networks lighter and faster and discussed their strengths and limitations.
+Notably, we advised researchers and practitioners to use mixed-precision and gradient checkpointing due to their simplicity and overall benefits.
+Often, these general techniques are not sufficient to mitigate the Transformer's complexity.
+Consequently, this survey reviewed the lower-complexity variations of the Transformer and discussed their assumptions, justification and shortcomings.
+Notably, we advised researchers and practitioners to rely on pre-trained models whenever possible.
+Otherwise, we recommend training a small vanilla Transformer with mixed-precision and gradient checkpointing to apprehend the dependencies required for the task and select the appropriate models accordingly.
+Additionally, we discussed the potential impacts of affordable Transformers, including improving the state-of-the-art, extending the range of applications, increasing the equity between researchers, and potentially reducing the environmental impact.
+Finally, we highlighted promising future research directions for this exciting architecture.